ZacksAmber/Udacity-A-B-Testing-by-Google/README.md

 - **Pageviews**: Number of unique cookies to view the course overview page that day.
 - **Clicks**: Number of unique cookies to click the course overview page that day.
 - **Enrollments**: Number of user-ids to enroll in the free trial that day.
-- **Payments**: Number of user-ids who who enrolled on that day to remain enrolled for 14 days and thus make a payment.
+- **Payments**: Number of user-ids who enrolled on that day to remain enrolled for 14 days and thus make a payment.
 (Note that the date for this column is the start date, that is, the date of enrollment, rather than the date of the payment.
 The payment happened 14 days later.
 Because of this, the enrollments and payments are tracked for 14 fewer days than the other columns.)

 ### Sanity Checks (A/A Test)